-As we covered last week (Technology Expert Witnesses in the Trayvon Martin Case), the court discussed whether to admit testimony from two experts, Dr. Alan Reich and Mr. Thomas Owen, which positively identified the individual screaming on a 911 call as Trayvon Martin.
-In response, the defense called four experts, who discussed the difficulty of obtaining a positive identification based on the audio that was available to them.
+As we covered last week (Technology Expert Witnesses in the Trayvon Martin Case), the court discussed whether to admit testimony from two audio experts, Dr. Alan Reich and Mr. Thomas Owen.
+At that time, their testimony was responsible for positively identifying the individual screaming on a 911 call as Trayvon Martin.
+In response, the defense called of their own four experts.
+They discussed the difficulty of obtaining a positive identification based on the audio that was available to them.
 It should be noted, however, that while the question revolved around the testimony of the experts, the 911 call, itself, was admissible (and was played for the jury on the first day of the trial).

 Overall, this was the real issue with the prosecution’s experts, “The State did not offer any disinterested or impartial witness to establish that the scientific principles utilized by Mr. Owen and Dr. Reich testified in support of their own technologies and techniques…Although aural perception and spectral analysis are not new or novel, their application by the State’s witnesses to the samples from the 911 call in this case is a scientific technique that is new and novel.”
-Because of this, Jude Nelson ruled that the Mr. Owen’s and Dr. Reich’s testimony was not admissible (including Dr. Reich’s testimony on specific words that he was able to make out on the 911 call).
+Jude Nelson ruling that the Mr. Owen’s and Dr. Reich’s testimony was not admissible because of this.
+This includes Dr. Reich’s testimony on specific words that he was able to make out on the 911 call.

 In a footnote, the court acknowledged their transition to the Daubert standard, which should go into effect by July 1st.
 Consequently shifting the standard that the court will use to evaluate expert witnesses.
 Still, this is a significant blow for the prosecution.
 Allowing even limited testimony from a scientific authority would have lent credence to the idea that Zimmerman was not acting in self-defense.
 Further highlighting the fact that, on the opening day of the trial, the 911 call played a prominent role as it was played for the court.